aodn/geonetwork4-build/README.md

 -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=*:8000
 ```

 and connect to the instance inside docker.

+> Noted: You should run docker container prune and docker image prune periodically to free up disk space.

 ## Ssh to instance
 You can login to the geonetwork4 instance to debug you setting by